totorogendut/fundme/README.md

 </script>
 ```

 In the example above, there are six different contributors (including the author) directly involved in working in one content.
-Notice that payment pointer for platform and referrer both have `%` following the weight of their shares; both of them will take 30% (20% for platform and 10% for referrer) of Web Moneziation revenue while giving the rest of 70% shares to six contributors.
+Notice that payment pointer for `$wallet.example.com/platform` and `$wallet.example.com/affiliate-referrer` both have `%` following the weight of their shares; what will happen is both of them will take 30% (20% for platform and 10% for referrer) of Web Monezitation revenue while split the rest of 70% shares to six contributors.

 ## What is this, really (?)